vhsthetic/pyytsave/README.md

 # to do

 An option asking the user if they wish to save the video as separate chapters.
 Default will be no.

+# help

+Feel free to report any trouble or request changes.
+I will try to accomodate.